surrey-nlp/LLMs4MTQE-UGC/README.md

 ## PEFT

-You can follow our instructions below for PEFT of LLMs and refer to their [GitHub](https://github.com/hiyouga/LLaMA-Factory) for more details.
+You can follow our instructions below for PEFT of LLMs or refer to their [GitHub](https://github.com/hiyouga/LLaMA-Factory) for more details.

 ```
 CUDA_VISIBLE_DEVICES=0 python src/train_bash.py \